-- a) Vacations will be scheduled at such times as the Employer finds most suitable after considering the wishes of the employee and the requirements of the Department.
-24-hour shift (platoon) Battalion Chiefs shall be allowed to choose vacation separately from the rest of the shift.
-Seniority for vacation selection by 24-hour shift (platoon) Battalion Chiefs is based on "seniority-in-grade" (most recent date of appointment to the rank). - b) Vacation time shall accrue for service time during a fraction of a pay period so long as the employee has compensable hours in that pay period. - c) Vacations may not be accumulated from year to year, except as provided in this Section.
+- c) Vacation time shall accrue for service time during a fraction of a pay period so long as the employee has compensable hours in that pay period. - d) Vacations may not be accumulated from year to year, except as provided in this Section.
 Vacation balances on December 31 shall determine the number of vacation shifts for the following year.
 No partial shifts (less than 24 hours) will be scheduled during the regular vacation selection process.
 All accrued vacation hours not utilized shall carryover to the next calendar year (limited to 304 hours).
-An employee who does not use his/her accrued vacation during the twelve (12) calendar month period immediately following the completion of the year of continuous service in which the vacation was accrued, shall waive any hours in excess of 304 hours of accrued vacation; except as authorized by the Fire Chief under City Policy.
-An employee cannot, as a matter of right, waive his/her vacation and draw vacation pay in addition to pay while on duty.

-- d) An employee who quits, retires, dies or is terminated will receive regular compensation for any accrued vacation, which has not been used.
-Accrued vacation pay and/or termination pay of a deceased employee will be paid to the same individual to whom is paid his/her accrued wages. - e) Employees who are on a modified duty assignment, or temporary Administrative Assignment, shall not have their vacation accrual rates adjusted until such time the employee is in that assignment in excess of six (6) months.
+An employee who does not use their accrued vacation during the twelve (12) calendar month period immediately following the completion of the year of continuous service in which the vacation was accrued, shall waive any hours in excess of 304 hours of accrued vacation; except as authorized by the Fire Chief under City Policy.
+An employee cannot, as a matter of right, waive their vacation and draw vacation pay in addition to pay while on duty. - e) An employee who quits, retires, dies or is terminated will receive regular compensation for any accrued vacation, which has not been used.
+All such accrued compensation for vacation will be paid to the employee's MERP account.
+Accrued vacation pay and/or termination pay of a deceased employee will be paid to the same individual to whom is paid their accrued wages. - f) Employees who are on a modified duty assignment, or temporary Administrative Assignment, shall not have their vacation accrual rates adjusted until such time the employee is in that assignment in excess of six (6) months.
 At the beginning of the next pay period accrual rates will change to the 40-hour accrual rates.
 The vacation accrual change will not be retroactive.
 At that time, the employee's Vacation leave balance will be adjusted according to Appendix C.